What is Yoga?

 It is akin to trying to learn a new language by having it translated to English to understand it.
 Doesn’t work.

-And believe it or not, everything written previously is really superficial and just the icing of understanding the depth of yoga.
-Seriously, i have just scratched the surface.
+And believe it or not, everything written above is superficial and just the icing of understanding the depth of yoga.
+Seriously, this has only scratched the surface.